 Some repeated sources of Massachusetts hotel worker injuries include:

 Manual handling.
 This could include moving kegs, carrying cartons, moving luggage, making beds or pushing trays.
 This often leads to repetitive motion injuries to the musculoskeletal system, but also acute trauma to the knees, elbows, shoulder, neck and lower back.
-These problems have worsened as hotel industry competition has gotten fiercer, leading many hotels to invest in super thick mattresses, more pillows and other individual guest amenities, leading to more work for housekeepers - who are tasked with responsibility for an increasing number of rooms-a-day.
+These problems have worsened as hotel industry competition has gotten fiercer, leading many hotels to invest in super thick mattresses, more pillows, and other individual guest amenities, leading to more work for housekeepers - who are tasked with responsibility for an increasing number of rooms-a-day.
 In fact, the problem

-Slips, trips and falls.
+Slips, trips, and falls.
 Whether in "front of the house" or "back of the house," hotel workers frequently encounter spills and other hazards that can make navigating floors or stairs perilous.
 Wearing non-slip footwear can help, but hotels need good lighting, routine maintenance (fixing leaks, pipes, etc.), investment in no-slip rugs and policies for staff to regularly check for hazards and clean and clear floors as quickly as possible.

 Hazardous chemicals.
-Those who clean individual hotel rooms, lobbies and kitchens use a lot of heavy duty cleaners.
-Exposure to these chemicals can pose risk of burns, eye irritation, skin irritation and more.
+Those who clean individual hotel rooms, lobbies, and kitchens use a lot of heavy duty cleaners.
+Exposure to these chemicals can pose a risk of burns, eye irritation, skin irritation and more.
 Workers should be given proper personal protective equipment and adequate training.
 Hotel management should ensure chemicals are properly stored when not in use.

-Burns, cuts and scalds.
+Burns, cuts, and scalds.
 This is more common in hotel kitchens (particularly those working with fryers and boiling water), though hospitality workers carrying trays to and from rooms may be prone as well.
 Maintenance workers in hotels may suffer electrical burns or chemical burns.
-In professional kitchens, employees may suffer cuts or lacerations while using or cleaning slicers, mincers, knives and mixers.
+In professional kitchens, employees may suffer cuts or lacerations while using or cleaning slicers, mincers, knives, and mixers.
 Workers must be properly trained and supervised, and slicers should have appropriate machine guards.

 Electrical hazards.
 This is especially a problem in older historic hotels, where modernizing may have occurred piecemeal (and sometimes too hastily or improperly).
 Maintenance workers may be especially vulnerable, but the risk is there for any worker who encounters electrical double adaptors (which also pose a fire risk), damaged extension leads, cords in wet areas (guest rooms included) and portable electronic equipment.

 Workplace violence.
 The Bureau of Labor Statistics reports 18 percent of all violent crimes appear in the workplace, and 21 percent of workplace crimes involve weapons (usually a gun).
 Hotel workers are vulnerable to crimes committed by guests (including sexual assault, battery or gun violence), as well as robberies and acts of vengeance by disgruntled current or former employees and members of the public.
 Those who work in isolation in guest rooms, such as hotel cleaners (often minority women, sometimes immigrants) may be especially vulnerable to danger.
-Hotel security may also face potential risk of injury while dealing with or ejecting unruly guests.
+Hotel security may also face the potential risk of injury while dealing with or ejecting unruly guests.

 Excess noise.
 The hospitality industry environment is a noisy one.
 There are clanging pots and pans, whirring laundry machines and dishwashers, ventilation systems, vacuums, coffee grinders, beeping, guest chatter, loud traffic at the front doors, blaring music and more.
 An excess noise problem arises if you must raise your voice while talking to someone 3.5 feet away.
 Repetitive exposure over long stretches of time can result in hearing loss.